New Zealand Gallantry and Bravery Awards - The Victoria Cross for New Zealand (VC)

 A bar can be awarded for a subsequent act of gallantry worthy of recognition by the same level of award.
 The bars are made of bronze, are oblong in shape, and bear laurel leaves.

 Only three servicemen have ever received a second award of the British Victoria Cross.
 One of these was New Zealander Captain Charles Upham, New Zealand Army, whose medals were on display at the New Zealand Army Museum at Waiouru, prior to their theft on 2 December 2007.
 Charles Upham's medals were recovered on 15 February 2008.
-A biography of Charles Upham can be viewed as a pdf here.
-An image of Charles Upham's medal group can be found here.
+A biography of Charles Upham, with a photo of his medal group can be viewed as a pdf here (from the New Zealand Army Museum website).

 Order of Wear